User Session Recording Technology for Security and Compliance Training Course

 C/C++ Secure Coding

-21 HoursDeveloping secure C and C++ code demands rigorous defence against malicious exploitation, memory corruption, and input validation bypasses.
-This programme examines vulnerability patterns including buffer overflows, use-after-free, integer overflows, and type confusion.
-Participants apply secure coding guidelines, static analysis tools, and defensive programming techniques to eliminate weaknesses, enforce input sanitisation, and deliver hardened software resilient against cyberattacks.
+21 HoursDeveloping secure C and C++ software demands rigorous protection against malicious exploitation, memory corruption, and input validation bypasses.
+This program explores vulnerability patterns such as buffer overflows, use-after-free errors, integer overflows, and type confusion.
+Participants will apply secure coding guidelines, leverage static analysis tools, and utilise defensive programming techniques to eliminate weaknesses, enforce input sanitization, and deliver hardened software resilient against cyberattacks.

 Advanced Java Security